What is Gig Economy?

 Gig Economy UPSC

 Gig Economy UPSC is one of the chief topics for the IAS exam point of view and falls under the Current Affairs and Economics section of the UPSC Syllabus.
-A lot of questions have been asked about the Gig Economy topic in the UPSC Prelims and UPSC Mains exam.
+A lot of questions have been asked about the Gig Economy topic in the UPSC Prelims and UPSC Mains exams.

 Gig Economy UPSC Questions